Sad Goodbye to Mr Lee Kuan Yew – Father of Singapore

 He saw no reason why they should be governing him and they were not more superior.
 He wanted to change that.
 He believed he must hold power in order to change the destiny of Singapore.
 He began his political life in 1950 when he returned to Singapore.

-He always adhered by the principle that leaders, people and the system should be clean and integrity should be maintained at all times.
+He always adhered to the principle that leaders, people and the system should be clean and integrity should be maintained at all times.
 He said if a political system is good, the leaders are bad, then the government will be bad.

 As such, he had a high expectation of the quality of the ministers chosen and their behaviours because they represented Singapore and the way others perceived Singapore.
-This explains why Singapore ministers are paid the highest in the world because only the most talented people are recruited with high salary to keep them in the civil service and to prevent them from involving in corrupted activities.
+This explains why Singapore ministers are paid the highest in the world because only the most talented people are recruited with high salaries to keep them in the civil service and to prevent them from involving in corrupted activities.

-Singapore declared her independence from the British in 1963.
+Singapore declared its independence from the British in 1963.
 He believed that Singapore as a small island state could not survive after the independence thus he joined Malaya, North Borneo (now known as Sabah) and Sarawak to form Malaysia on 16 September 1963 which happened to be his birthday, having received supports from Singaporeans through voting.

 In May 1965, he used fluent Malay to speak in a Parliament sitting.
 He spoke Malay so fluently and better than most of them which put many leaders into shame.
 His speech was seen as detrimental to the future of Malaysia.
 This became a turning point in history where the leaders saw him as a threat to become a Prime Minister in Malaysia.